hidashhi/api-doc/js.md

 The Javascript API is intrinsic to the HidashHi real time communication and can be integrated into an application/website to make use of the HidashHi resources.
 Applications may send and receive text messages, place and receive calls, and use other features on the Hidashhi platform.
 The Javascript API is served as a Javascript file from the HidashHi CDN.
-It should be available from http://cdn.hidashhi.com/js/api/1/hi.js (or http://cdn.beta.hidashhi.com/js/api/1/hi.js).
+It is available in a minified version at http://cdn.hidashhi.com/js/api/1/hi.js (or http://cdn.beta.hidashhi.com/js/api/1/hi.js while were in beta).

 For usage examples, please have a look at [our API examples on Github](https://github.com/hidashhi/api-examples).